Bridget Kearney: The Fundies

 The Fundies was another part-time band collaboration featuring Margaret Glaspy, Rachael Price, Brittany Haas and Kearney.
 Their first performance was in 2010, and they self-released an EP called The Fundies in 2012.
 It has been mentioned that, in retrospect, the Fundies was an all-female Super Group.
 Each member has gone on to launch their own, successful musical career.
 Each of the Fundies has played with at least one other Fundie since they parted, while some continue to do so on a regular basis.
 Glaspy and Haas played a Fundies reunion gig in 2015.
 There have been rumors of a reunion show with all of the original members.

 Other groups and musicians

-Kearney has played live, written for, and recorded with, a host of acts as a collaborator and backing musician, including Rodney Crowell, Ed Sheeran, Aoife O’Donovan, Margaret Glaspy, Bella White, and Brazilian singer Tiago Iorc.
+Kearney has played live, written for, and recorded with, a host of acts as a collaborator and backing musician, including Rodney Crowell, Ed Sheeran, Aoife O’Donovan, Margaret Glaspy, Bella White, Charlotte Cornfield and Brazilian singer Tiago Iorc.